drajer-health/eCRNow/src/test/eCRNowTest.md

 ### 2.1 Integration Tests

 The Integration tests are created as SpringBootTest using the Spring Boot Module .
 In memory H2 db is used to persist and fetch data for and during test runs.
 The tests are parameterized and thus multiple test cases can be run using the same test class.
-These test cases have been defined in Test(name).yaml file.
+These test cases have been defined in test/resources/test-yaml directory.
 For external FHIR http calls, WireMock framework is used to mock http responses.
-The input and expected data and the expected responses for wiremock are defined in this yaml through filepaths.
-Any new tests can utilize this setup and add additional test cases as per requirement.
+FHIR call mocking is configured in yaml file.
+Any new tests can utilize this setup and add additional test cases as per requirements.

 For more information on wiremock framework please refer to below links:
 * [ WireMock](http://wiremock.org/docs/)